Phenytoin (By mouth)

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.

-- This medicine may cause overgrowth of your gums.
-Brush and floss your teeth regularly and check with your dentist while taking this medicine to help prevent these problems.
+- This medicine may damage your gums.
+Brush and floss your teeth regularly and visit your dentist to help prevent these problems.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.